Tournament Leave-pair-out Cross-validation for Receiver Operating Characteristic (ROC) Analysis: Experimental study

 In the experiments performed on synthetic data, we generated data that reflected the following characteristics: small sample size, class imbalance, low or high dimension, and large number of irrelevant features.
 The sample size for training the classifier was set to 30 units.
 The fraction of positives and negatives units in the sample was varied between 10\% and 50\% in steps of 10\%.
 We considered low-dimensional data with 10 and high-dimensional data with 1000 features.
 Moreover, both non-signal and signal data were considered.

 In the simulations where no signal occurs in the data, sample units for both positive and negative class were drawn from a standard normal distribution.
-In the signal data simulations, we considered two settings: 10 features with one containing signal, and 1000 features with 10 containing signal.
+In the signal data simulations, we considered 10 features with one or four containing signal, and 1000 features with 10 or 50 containing signal.
 For the discriminating features, the sample units belonging to the positive class were drawn from normal distribution with 0.5 mean and variance one while for the negative class the mean was -0.5.

 The $A(f)$ of a classifier trained on non-signal data is always 0.5, as this classifier can do neither better nor worse than random chance.
 In contrast, with signal data the $A(f)$ of a classifier trained on a given training set is not known in advance, but it can be estimated from a large test set drawn from the same distribution using equation \eqref{auc}.
-Therefore, in our signal experiments we used a test set of 10 000 units to compute $\hat{A}(f)$.
-Moreover, in order to obtain stable estimates, corresponding mean and variance of $\hat{A}_{LOO}(f)$, $\hat{A}_{LPO}(f)$, $\hat{A}_{TLPO}(f)$ and $\hat{A}(f)$ were calculated by repeating each simulation 10 000 times.
+Therefore, in our signal experiments we used a test set of 10 000 units (5000 positives and 5000 negatives) to compute $A(f)$.
+Moreover, in order to obtain stable estimates, corresponding mean and variance of $\hat{A}_{\textnormal{LOO}}(f)$, $\hat{A}_{\textnormal{LPO}}(f)$, $\hat{A}_{\textnormal{TLPO}}(f)$ and $A(f)$ were calculated by repeating each simulation 10 000 times.
 In each repetition a new training data set with same characteristics was sampled.